trsh/MMBVE-API-design-documentation/README.md

 - `coords` partition global 3d coordinates

-`selectGridRectAreaBegin(int3 start, int3 end)`

-- `start` star position in grid, or bottom left corner
-- `end` end position in grid, or top right corner

-Rectangle selection, but other popular forms/brushes should exist.
-This does nothing on its own, but is needed for next function below.

-`setVoxelsInArea(Voxel voxel)`
+`VoxelAccessor[] voxels = setVoxels(int3[] gridCellCoords, Voxel voxel)`

 Spawns block voxel with all its properties in selected area, all of it.
+Returns those new voxels.

+- `gridCellCoords` grid cell coordinates where to spawn voxel
-- `voxel` description in defintions.
+- `voxel` description in defintions

-`selectEnd()`

-Cancel the selection.
-Its auto canceled when starting a new one.

 `VoxelAccessor[] voxels = selectVoxelInRectArea(int3 start, int3 end)`